1950 Victorian state election: Aftermath

 With the coalition between the Country Party and the Liberal and Country Party dissolved in the previous term, Hollway's LCP government's loss of six seats put it in a precarious situation—even further into minority although still holding more seats than each of Labor and the Country Party—so Hollway was expected to hold onto government.

 Negotiations between the CP and LCP continued into June, with the LCP proposing to offer Country leader John McDonald the role of Speaker, and cabinet positions to Country Party MPs in a "composite" government.
 On 16 June, Hollway announced his new cabinet, with new ministers Les Norman and John Don being sworn in by the governor on 19 June to replace ministers who had resigned or lost their seats, although by this point it was clear that Hollway's government would be defeated on the floor of the Legislative Assembly in a no-confidence motion, which was all but confirmed when the state Labor caucus decided to support the Country Party over Hollway's government.

 On 22 June, McDonald gave notice of his intention to raise a motion of no-confidence against Hollway's government, which he did.
 Debate continued for 17 hours until 4am on 23 June, when the Labor and Country parties combined to carry the no-confidence motion.
 Hollway resigned his commission as premier, after the governor, Sir Dallas Brooks, refused his request to dissolve the assembly and call a fresh election.
 Brooks then commissioned McDonald to form a government with only 13 seats in the assembly, but with the promise of support from the Labor Party on confidence and supply.

+As of 2024, this was the last Victorian state election that the Country Party/National party received over 10% of the vote.